-Policy on Academic Integrity and Misconduct Heading link
+Policy on Research Integrity and Misconduct Heading link

 A variety of informal practices exist within the University for addressing questions and controversies that may arise concerning the conduct of scholarly activities.
 Most problems are and should be handled by reasoned discussion or informal mediation at the level of university organization closest to the persons involved.

-All members of the university community are expected to observe high standards of academic integrity and ethical behavior in research and publication.
-Any practice or conduct by a member of the university community that seriously deviates from those commonly accepted ethical standards for proposing, conducting, and publishing research constitutes academic misconduct in violation of university policy.
-For additional information, please refer to the VCR’s Research Integrity page and the University of Illinois Policy and Procedures on Integrity in Research and Publication.
-Any member of the university community who becomes aware of academic misconduct in research or publication (the initiator) is obligated to report the incident or practice, and provide all relevant information or evidence, to the executive officer of the unit in which the person alleged to have committed the misconduct (the respondent) holds principal appointment, or to the RIO, each of whom will notify the other promptly.
+All members of the university community are expected to observe high standards of research integrity and ethical behavior in research and publication.
+Any practice or conduct by a member of the university community that seriously deviates from those commonly accepted ethical standards for proposing, conducting, and publishing research constitutes research misconduct in violation of university policy.
+For additional information, please refer to the VCR’s Research Integrity page and the University of Illinois Policy on Integrity in Research and Publication, and University of Illinois Chicago Procedures for Adjudicating Allegations of Misconduct in Research and Publication.
+Any member of the university community who becomes aware of research misconduct in research or publication (the initiator) is obligated to report the incident or practice, and provide all relevant information or evidence, to the executive officer of the unit in which the person alleged to have committed the misconduct (the respondent) holds principal appointment, or to the RIO, each of whom will notify the other promptly.